rashabdul250/profile-card/README.md

 # 💜 Deerah's Tech Girl Profile Card

-A cute, clean, and minimal profile card built with HTML and CSS — perfect for tech girlies who want to introduce themselves with a soft aesthetic.
+A cute, clean, and minimal profile card built with HTML and CSS, perfect for tech girlies who want to introduce themselves with a soft aesthetic.
 This project is ideal for personal portfolios, landing pages, or “About Me” components.

 ## ✨ Features